Details of Research Topics

 The economic value of ecosystem services in coastal zones of Japan will be calculated and a sustainability assessment will be performed.
 Integrated management methods needed for coastal zones to ensure the sustainable development of coastal zones will be proposed.
 The “Sato-umi” stories needed to connect non-fishing residents with coastal areas and involve them in coastal area management will be discovered or created and passed on.
 Methods for coordinating fishery activities in the Tsushima and Goto marine protected areas (MPA) will also be proposed.

-Topic 5: General overview and establishment of integrated numerical models for coastal sea management
+Topic 5: Development of integrated numerical models for coastal sea management

 Topic Leader:Tetsuo Yanagi (Principal Researcher, International EMECS Center)